Not sure what to feed quail chicks when you first bring them home? Here's everything I've learned about feeding quail chicks!

 It's also worth asking your local feed store to carry exactly the quail feed you want.
 I've found that local co-ops and farmers' unions tend to be extremely responsive to their customers' needs!

 Make note of which feed brands your store already carries, and do a little quick research.
 It may be that your store doesn't stock the full line of feed products, simply because nobody has asked for game bird starter feed.
 I happily found this to be the case at my local farmer's union, and the now manager kindly does a wonderful job of keeping my favorite starter crumble in stock.

 Should you choose a medicated quail chick crumble?

 This is a hotly debated topic.
 Many starter crumbles available do contain coccidiostats and antibiotics.
 Depending on which part of the country you live in, (this is very much a regional issue), you may find it difficult to obtain non-medicated feed.
 In other parts of the country, medicated game bird feed is nearly unheard of.

 I choose not to medicate my quail.
 After many hours of research, this is not an option I am comfortable with.
 Medicated feed has been clearly linked to lower body weight, and several studies suggest links to reduced fertility, and liver damage, among other concerns.

-It’s also important to note that Aprolium, which is the primary coccidiostat in many available poultry feeds, is not approved by the FDA for use in quail.
-This study found it to be “ineffective for prevention of coccidiosis“, and the same study omitted Amprolium from the list of coccidiostats found to have “a reasonable safety margin in quail”.
-If you do choose a medicated feed, it’s worth checking the label and doing a quick bit of research about the specific medications listed on the label.
+It's also important to note that as of the time of this writing, Aprolium which is the primary coccidiostat in many available poultry feeds, has not been approved by the FDA for use in Quail.
+This study found it to be "ineffective for prevention of coccidiosis", and the same study omitted Amprolium from the list of coccidiostats found to have "a reasonable safety margin in quail".
+If you do choose a medicated feed, it's worth checking the label and doing a quick bit of research about the specific medications listed on the label.

 Some tips on how to feed quail chicks